Professional Headshot

 she/her/hers

-Liz Neill is a PhD candidate studying ancient art with interests in archaeology, digital tools, museums, and materials science.
+Liz Neill specializes is in ancient art with interests in archaeology, digital tools, museums, provenance, and materials science.
+She is the founder and co-convener of the Antiracism and Museums Working Group and is a pottery studio member at Feet of Clay.
 Prior to BU, Liz earned an MA in Decorative Arts, Design History, and Material Culture from Bard Graduate Center in New York.
 Her museum experience includes the Field Museum of Natural History, the Metropolitan Museum of Art, Cleveland Museum of Art, East Hampton Historical Society, and the Museum of Fine Arts, Boston.
 Before entering the PhD program, she was a Project Manager and Content Producer at a museum interactive design firm in Boston.
-She excavates in Boston (City Archaeology Program) and in Greece (Palace of Nestor, Pylos, ASCSA/University of Cincinnati).
+She excavates in Boston (City Archaeology Program) and in Greece (most recently at the Lechaion Harbor and Settlement Land Project).

-“Ancient Geographies, Modern Travels: Provenance(s) of Imagined Creatures on Archaic Painted Pottery (660-480 BCE)”
+“Ancient Geographies, Modern Travels: The Provenance(s) of Imagined Creatures on Archaic Painted Pottery (660-480 BCE)” PDF

 2022-2023: